-It's summer and I'm back on the topic of second hand shopping.
-If you are teaching English to new immigrants, they may see something as they walk around their neighbourhoods at this time of year that they don't have in their home countries: garage sales.
+New immigrants may see something as they walk around their neighbourhoods that they don’t have in their home countries: garage sales.
 Likewise, they will likely come across thrift stores or flea markets in their neighbourhoods.

 A lesson on thrift stores, garage sales and flea markets could be incorporated into a lesson on community.
 It could also fit into a shopping unit or one on the environment.
 Buying second hand comes under Reduce in the 3 R’s (Reduce, Reuse and Recycle) of being environmentally friendly.

 Attitudes toward second hand shopping have changed a lot in North America in the last 25 years and immigrants’ attitudes may differ.
 Unlike in some immigrant cultures where buying something second hand might be an embarrassing secret, North Americans will often brag about a money saving second hand deal.

 The following beginner reading exercise has questions on garage sales, flea markets and thrift stores.
 (Click on the image below to download. )